Bobronium/copium/README.md

 pip install 'copium[autopatch]'
 ```

-This will effortlessly make `copy.deepcopy()` fast at Python startup.
+This will effortlessly make `copy.deepcopy()` fast in current environment.

 ### For manual usage
 ```bash